Agoric/documentation/main/zoe/guide/contracts/loan.md

 ##### [View the code on Github](https://github.com/Agoric/agoric-sdk/tree/master/packages/zoe/src/contracts/loan)
 ##### [View all contracts on Github](https://github.com/Agoric/agoric-sdk/tree/master/packages/zoe/src/contracts)

 The basic loan contract has two parties, a *lender* and a *borrower*.
 It lets the borrower add collateral of a particular brand and get a loan of another brand.
-The collateral (also known as margin) must be greater than the loan value, at an amount set by the Maintenance Margin Requirement (`mmr`) in the terms of the contract.
+The collateral (also known as margin) must be a certain percentage of the loan value (the default is 150%).
+The exact percentage required is defined by the Maintenance Margin Requirement (`mmr`) in the terms of the contract.

 The loan does not have a distinct end time.
 Rather, if the value of the collateral changes such that insufficient margin is